Amenorrhea/Oligomenorrhea

 Diagnostic Imaging

-Ultrasound to assess anatomy and for PCOS
+Ultrasound can be done to assess pelvic anatomy and if PCOS is suspected.

 return to top